Tanglement

 The packages indicate that these puzzles are made in China.
 Based on the Babelfish translation of the text on the site, I believe these come from a "100 Yen Shop" chain named Cando.
 100-Yen Shops are the equivalent of Dollar Stores, and are described on Wikipedia.

-Here is a set of several copper-wire puzzles in various whimsical shapes.
+Here is a set of several Chinese copper-wire puzzles in various whimsical shapes, and another group of five in brass.

 Other miscellaneous tanglement puzzles: